quitenoisemaker/shipping-tracker/README.md

 [![CI Pipeline](https://github.com/quitenoisemaker/shipping-tracker/actions/workflows/test.yml/badge.svg)](https://github.com/quitenoisemaker/shipping-tracker/actions/workflows/test.yml)

 A Laravel package to simplify shipment tracking and webhook handling for Africa and Europe logistics.
-Supports providers like Cargoplug and Sendbox, with an open-source spirit welcoming contributions.
+Supports providers like Cargoplug, Sendbox, and DHL, with an open-source spirit welcoming contributions.

 ## Features
 - Track shipments with a unified interface.
 - Handle webhooks from couriers effortlessly.
-- Store tracking history in a `shipping_webhooks` table.
+- Store tracking history in a `shippings` table.
 - Queue webhook processing with the `database` driver.
 - Extensible for custom providers.
+- Normalize provider-specific statuses (e.g., "In transit" -> `in_transit`)

 ## Requirements
 - PHP 8.1, 8.2, or 8.3